-Traditionally fund managers have avoided most illiquid investments due to their perceived misalignment with the 1940 Act space.
+Traditionally fund managers have avoided most illiquid investments due to their perceived misalignment with the Investment Company Act of 1940.
 However, in recent years there has been a convergence in asset classes in search of new investment opportunities.
 With that, we have seen an increased interest in using real estate investment trusts (REITs) with specific qualified assets in the registered funds industry.

 For certain portfolios a REIT structure may offer significant shareholder tax savings as opposed to the traditional mutual fund structure, or regulated investment company (RIC).
 Those tax savings opportunities come from the Tax Cuts and Jobs Act’s provision allowing noncorporate taxpayers to deduct 20% of their combined qualified business income, commonly known as the Sec.
 199A passthrough deduction.
 The deduction applies for tax years 2018 through 2025, so it presents a limited yet interesting opportunity for fund managers to consider.

 The taxation of REITs and RICs is very similar to each other in that if they meet their respective qualification tests, they are allowed a dividends paid deduction and essentially do not have to pay an entity level tax.

 REIT and RIC shareholders are also taxed similarly; however, Sec.
 199A may create a potential benefit for REIT shareholders when it comes to taxing a certain type of income.
 Particularly, REITs with a portfolio of mortgage-backed securities (MBS), which would be considered qualifying assets under both the RIC and REIT rules, might see a significant tax savings difference.

 RICs exist to allow small investors to pool their capital and benefit from economies of scale, diversification, professional money management and other advantages that may otherwise only be available to large investors.
 Among a number of qualification requirements, a RIC must meet the following tests: